-MENU PARAMETER PARAMETER DEFAULT VALUE PARAMETER RANGE AND INCREMENT ^b NOTES ALARMS (cont) DA SYLK T ERR DISCHARGE AIR S-BUS SENSOR ERROR Discharge air sensor has failed or become disconnected - check wiring and then replace sensor if the alarm continues.
-OA SENS T ERR OUTSIDE AIR TEMPERATURE SENSOR ERROR Outdoor air temperature sensor has failed or become disconnected - check wiring and then replace if the alarm continues.
-ACT ERROR ACTUATOR ERROR Actuator has failed or become disconnected - check for stall, over voltage, under voltage and actuator count.
-Replace actuator if damper is movable and supply voltage is between 21.6-v and 26.4-v.
-Check actuator count on STATUS menu.
-FREEZE ALARM Check if outdoor temperature is below the LOW Temp Lockout on set point menu.
-Check if Mixed air temperature on STATUS menu is below the Low Set Point on Advanced menu.
-When conditions are back in normal range, then the alarm will go away.
-SHUTDOWN ACTIVE AUX2 IN is programmed for SHUTDOWN and 24-v has been applied to AUX2 IN terminal.
-DMP CAL RUNNING - DAMPER CALIBRATION ROUTINE RUNNING If DCV Auto enable has been programmed, when the W7220 is completing a calibration on the dampers, this alarm will display.
+MENU PARAMETER PARAMETER DEFAULT VALUE PARAMETER RANGE AND INCREMENT [†] NOTES DA SYLK T ERR N/A N/A DISCHARGE AIR S-BUS SENSOR ERROR Discharge air sensor has failed or become disconnected - check wiring then replace sensor if the alarm continues.
+OA SENS T ERR N/A N/A OUTSIDE AIR TEMPERATURE SENSOR ERROR Outdoor air temperature sensor has failed or become disconnected - check wiring then replace if the alarm continues.
+ACT ERROR N/A N/A ACTUATOR ERROR Actuator has failed or become disconnected - check for stall, over voltage, under voltage and actuator count.
+Replace actuator if damper is movable and supply voltage is between 21.6 V and 26.4 V. Check actuator count on STATUS menu.
+FREEZE ALARM N/A N/A Check if outdoor temperature is below the LOW Temp Lockout on setpoint menu.
+Check if Mixed air temperature on STATUS menu is below the Lo Setpoint on Advanced menu.
+When conditions are back in normal range then the alarm will go away.
+ALARMS SHUTDOWN ACTIVE N/A N/A AUX2 IN is programmed for SHUTDOWN and 24 V has been applied to AUX2 IN terminal. (cont) DMP CAL RUNNING N/A N/A DAMPER CALIBRATION ROUTINE RUNNING If DCV Auto enable has been programmed, when the W7220 is completing a calibration on the dampers, this alarm will display.
 Wait until the calibration is completed and the alarm will go away.
 Must have OA, MA and RA sensors for DCV calibration; set up in the Advanced setup menu.
-DA SENS ALM DISCHARGE AIR TEMPERATURE SENSOR ALARM Discharge air temperature is out of the range set in the ADVANCED SETUP Menu.
+DA SENS ALM N/A N/A DISCHARGE AIR TEMPERATURE SENSOR ALARM Discharge air temperature is out of the range set in the ADVANCED SETUP Menu.
 Check the temperature of the discharge air.
-SYS ALARM When AUX1-0 is set to SYS and there is any alarm (e.g., failed sensors, etc.), the AUX1-0 terminal has 24 Vac out.
-ACT UNDER V ACTUATOR VOLTAGE LOW Voltage received by actuator is above expected range.
-ACT OVER V ACTUATOR VOLTAGE HIGH Voltage received by actuator is below expected range.
-ACT STALLED ACTUATOR STALLED Actuator stopped before achieving commanded position.
+SYS ALARM N/A N/A When AUX1-O is set to SYS and there is any alarm (e.g., failed sensors, etc.), the AUX1-O terminal has 24 Vac out.
+ACT UNDER V N/A N/A ACTUATOR VOLTAGE LOW Voltage received by actuator is above expected range.
+ACT OVER V N/A N/A ACTUATOR VOLTAGE HIGH Voltage received by actuator is below expected range.
+ACT STALLED N/A N/A ACTUATOR STALLED Actuator stopped before achieving commanded position.